 - We suss each other out and see if we want to talk about the possibility of friendship

-*I tend to choose activities that are fairly noncommittal for the first “date”.
+*I choose activities that are pretty noncommittal for the first “date.”
 Lunch or dinner add a certain amount of pressure…it’s a long time to make chit-chat with a stranger and there’s the chance that you’ll end up smiling with lettuce in your teeth.

 Nowhere is it more important to be honest and open than on the topic of our physical, emotional and mental health.
-Acknowledging what we have, while still knowing what we want to improve, or when we need to ask for help, is a crucial component of our well being.
-So it’s time to get raw and real about who you are — even just with yourself — is the first step to overcoming struggles and making real progress in becoming the woman you want to be.
+Acknowledging what we have, while still knowing what we want to improve or when we need to ask for help, is a crucial part of wellbeing.
+Getting raw and real about who you are — even just with yourself — is the first step to overcoming struggles and making real progress in becoming the woman you want to be.

 A Healthy Evening Routine

-- What is one thing that I am grateful for from today?
+- One thing that I am grateful for from today is…

-- What are two things that I struggled with today?
+- Two things that I struggled with today are…

-- What are three possible solutions that I can think of, that will help me overcome those struggles in the future?
+- Three possible solutions that will help me overcome those struggles in the future will be…

-- Who can I turn to and ask for help, support or companionship, should I need it?
+- The person/people I ask for help, support or companionship, should I need it are…

 This exercise is simple and profound, so I hope you’ll give it a go.